Kentico/DisqusThread/README.md

  1. Download the latest package from [Release](https://github.com/Kentico/DisqusThread/releases)
  2. In Kentico, go to the Sites application
  3. Select "Import sites or objects"
- 4. Upload the package and import it
+ 4. Upload the package and import it (don't forget to check the "Import code files" checkbox)
  5. Now you are ready to use it in the Pages application

 ## Contributing